Behavioral Addiction

 - Sex Addicts Anonymous

 Struggling with a behavioral addiction can be incredibly isolating and often leads to immense shame.
-While each behavioral addiction treatment might be unique, the support of loved ones and a mental health team will be the same.
-Many treatment options are available, from treatment programs and support groups to therapy and medications.
+While each behavioral addiction treatment might be unique, the support of loved ones and a mental health team will be similar.

-Addictive behavior occurs when an individual becomes dependent on a certain activity or substance to feel good or high.
-The brain becomes used to the feeling and begins to feel poorly when that substance or behavior isn’t there to continue the pleasurable feeling.
+The brain becomes used to the feeling and begins to feel poorly when that behavior isn’t there to continue the pleasurable feeling.
 The individual becomes stuck in a loop of seeking out their addiction to maintain those good feelings.

 Can you be addicted to a behavior?